A Child’s Cleft Lip and Palate Journey

 Sometimes, children are born with both a cleft lip and palate.
 The roof of one’s mouth is referred to as a “palate”.
 When the roof of the mouth’s tissue forms incorrectly, a cleft palate occurs.
 When babies are born with these congenital defects, they might have issues eating or talking, and can have frequent ear infections, oral health issues, and even hearing loss.

-To close the lip and palate, Dr. Morin performs cleft palate surgery at his NYC office, usually before the baby turns a year old.
+To close the lip and palate, Dr. Morin performs cleft palate surgery at his NJ office, usually before the baby turns a year old.
 With the proper treatment, most children born with clefts lead a healthy and happy life.